EPCCed/APT-python4hpc/lectures/03/README.md

 # `cimport`

-- `cimport` is Cython syntax (not recognised in standard Python interpreter)
+- `cimport` is Cython syntax (not recognised by Python interpreter)

-- Used to import C data types, C functions and variables, and extension types
+- Address C data types, functions, variables etc.
-    - May include where to find relevant C header files
+    - May need to include where to find relevant C header files

 - Does not imply import of any Python objects from the named `cimport`ed module